Working with low level patients that have dementia can be a challenge when your goal is to find treatment activities that are both purposeful and fun.

 This domino match game can used as an independent activity with intermittent cuing or even in a group setting.

-I am currently using this activity with a patient that is an Allen Cognitive Level 3.0 to increase social participation, increase daytime arousal and decrease aggressive behaviors as part of a sensory diet.
+I am currently using this activity with a patient that is an Allen Cognitive Level 3.0 to increase social participation, increase daytime arousal and decrease adverse behaviors as part of a sensory diet.

 - Set of colorful dominos (like these)